Immunisation resources

 Intranasal live-attenuated influenza vaccine

-The intranasal live-attenuated influenza vaccine (LAIV) FluMist® has been approved for use in Australia for children aged 2 years to under 18 years, and will be available in early 2026.
+The intranasal live-attenuated influenza vaccine (LAIV) FluMist® has been approved for use in Australia for children aged 2 years to under 18 years, and is now available.
+The nasal spray may be given at the same time as live or non-live vaccines, and has shown similar efficacy to injectable flu vaccines in children.

 Some states have announced funding for use of the intranasal vaccine for eligible children, including: